Bunkerkings CTRL Paintball Hopper Unboxing

-All right so jumpin into this this is the new Bunkerking CTRL loader.
-These retail at $225 to $235 depending on the color way so right about the same price point as your Spire III.
-Virtue and Bunkerking's kinda go hand in hand companies are owned by each other separately.
 So pull it out, that's the loader.
 You got the box, got your inside and it's nothing fancy and then a little control card assembly and a little coupon code for a later purchase.
 Talks about the angle indicator and then little bit of programming instructions.
-Got a couple different things you can adjust the angles adjust the pressure that all comes right there on the card.
+Got a couple different things you can adjust the angles, adjust the pressure that all comes right there on the card.
 Gives you guys a breakdown on that and what your settings are.

 [Mark] Adjust the angle of what?

-So getting into it, reinforced nylon lid.
+So getting into it, its got a reinforced nylon lid.
 Virtue and Bunkerkings have been doing that on all their stuff now.
 Lid flips open, super heavy duty, you guys.
 I mean unless your dog just chews it to pieces you're not gonna break it.
-To swap out, just like the Spire III and all Crowns are perfectly compatible on this if you have a Crown SF2 that fits a Spire III or an IR this will fit.
+To swap out, just like the Spire III and all Crowns are perfectly compatible on this, if you have a Crown SF2 that fits a Spire III or an IR this will fit.
 But just push that tab it just comes right off like I said, super heavy duty reinforced lid the thing's not going anywhere.
-You can either throw a Crown on it or you can throw the Bunkerking's the NTR they call it the NTR Speed Feed, that would pop right on.
+You can either throw a Crown on it or you can throw the Bunkerking's NTR, they call it the NTR Speed Feed, that would pop right on.

 It's got these real nice rubber fins comes with an extra one operates just like a Crown where you can replace just that slit out those things will slide right out so you can use an NTR Speed Feed you can use a Crown if you have a Spire or a Spire III or a Spire IR the NTR Speed Feeds fits these as well says right on there.
 They come in a bunch of cool color ways black, red, blue, lime purple, all the different options for you guys.

 So we're gonna open this up hopper hinges right apart.
 You just got this quick pull right here on the back top of your shell comes right off.
-You got the tray so this one when you get it the rear spring ramp and the front spring ramp don't come included with it.
+You got the tray so this one as well.
+When you get it, you’ll need a rear spring ramp and a front spring ramp as they don't come included with it.
 For the video I threw them on there so you guys could see what it already looks like but if you buy the CTRL loader you can pick up the rear and front spring ramp.
 It comes in a kit, it's like $11.
 So not too much extra if you guys want that.
 Otherwise it would just be a flat tray.